 The goal of a successful preventative maintenance program is establishing consistent practices designed to improve equipment performance and safety.
-But there is also a great debate on whether a preventative maintenance program is worth having in place.
+But there is also a great debate on whether a mail preventative maintenance program is worth having in place.

 Many print and mail production operations are employing preventative maintenance programs, where companies that can avoid larger, costly fixes down the line, according to Jim Feely, Senior Vice President of Global Services for Bell and Howell.

 Unplanned downtime can result in idle employees, halting the production line, missed deadlines, and long-term damage to a brand.

 Measuring performance and creating standards for preventative maintenance is key to a successful operation.

 A preventative maintenance program helps plan for scheduled downtime.
 As a result, equipment’s ability to keep running at peak performance levels improves.

 Preventative maintenance can also help a company be a more reliable business partner.
 Customers can count on a company to deliver products or service on time without unnecessary delays.

 Lastly, cost.
 The cost of printing and mail equipment is not inexpensive.
 But the better the company cares for its equipment, the longer it will last.
 Preventative maintenance prolongs the life of a system resulting in reduced costs, as well as increased profits.